SolidKnight/deploy-autodeskapps/README.md

 Mandatory parameter that specifies the object id of the testing group.
 Apps will be assigned with available intent to this group.
 ### DeplymentNamePrefix
 Optional parameter for specifying a prefix to the deployment name.
+### Upload
+Optional parameter the controls whether or not packages are uploaded to Intune.